Assassination of Marielle Franco: Mention about Jair Bolsonaro by the doorman of Vivendas da Barra

-On the same day that Carlos released the audios from the condo doorway showing Ronnie Lessa authorizing the entry of Élcio Queiroz, the Public Ministry of Rio de Janeiro held a press conference where he said that the doorman lied in his statement to the Civil Police and that the expert recordings are not compatible with the version given by the doorman.
+On the same day that Carlos released the audio from the condo doorway showing Ronnie Lessa authorizing the entry of Élcio Queiroz, the Public Ministry of Rio de Janeiro held a press conference where he said that the doorman lied in his statement to the Civil Police and that the expert recordings are not compatible with the version given by the doorman.
 The Public Ministry also said that the investigation confirmed that the voice on the intercom was Ronnie Lessa's and not Jair Bolsonaro's, as the doorman claimed; and although the control spreadsheet written by the doorman shows Bolsonaro's house number (58), the intercom record shows a call to house number 66.

 The following month, the doorman who had quoted Bolsonaro stated in a statement to the Federal Police that he had made a mistake in quoting the president.
 On February 11, 2020, a Civil Police expert concluded that the voice of the doorman who let Élcio Queiroz in is not the same as the voice of the doorman who quoted Bolsonaro in the statement; the report was signed by six experts who confirmed that there was no alteration in the recordings and confirmed that the voice that let Élcio in was Ronnie Lessa's.

 Jornal Nacional searched the records of the Chamber of Deputies and found a contradiction in the doorman's statement.
-Jair Bolsonaro, then a congressman, was in Brasilia that day, as the records of attendance at two votes in the plenary showed: at 2 pm and at 8:30 pm.
+Jair Bolsonaro, then a congressman, was in Brasilia that day, as the records of attendance at two votes in the plenary showed: at 2 pm and 8:30 pm.
 Therefore, he could not have been in Rio, which raised doubts about who answered the intercom at the President's house that day.

 Shortly after the report, Bolsonaro, who was in Saudi Arabia on an official visit, did a Facebook live to demonstrate his indignation with the report.
 In it, he accused the Governor of Rio de Janeiro, Wilson Witzel, of having leaked confidential information to Globo, since the case was being kept secret.